OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-5156_v1.md

 # Event ID 5156: The Windows Filtering Platform has permitted a connection

 ## Description
-Event ID 5156: The Windows Filtering Platform has permitted a connection
+This event generates when Windows Filtering Platform has allowed a connection.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|